-The results of dosimetric monitoring of worker external exposure in 2007 on the whole show that the prevention system introduced in facilities where sources of ionising radiations are used is effective, because for more than 95% of the population monitored, the annual dose remained lower than 1 mSv (effective annual dose limit for the public).
+The results of dosimetric monitoring of worker external exposure in 2008 on the whole show that the prevention system introduced in facilities where sources of ionising radiations are used is effective, because for more than 95% of the population monitored, the annual dose remained lower than 1 mSv (effective annual dose limit for the public).
 However, these statistics do not reflect the whole picture, because in a few cases, the dosimeter exposure did not necessarily correspond to exposure of the worker (dosimeters not worn but exposed) and it is possible that some workers do occasionally fail to wear their dosimeters.

 For each sector, tables 2 and 3 give the breakdown into the populations monitored, the collective dose and the number of times the annual limit of 20 mSv was exceeded.
 They clearly show a considerable disparity between doses according to the sector.
-For example, the medical and veterinary sector, which comprises a significant share of the population monitored (nearly 54%), only accounts for 19% of the collective dose; however, it does account for 18 annual limit overdoses (out of 22), including an overdose exceeding the 50 mSv level on two occasions.
+For example, the medical and veterinary activities sector, which comprises a significant share of the population monitored (more than 55%), in fact only accounts for 27% of the collective dose; however the annual limit was exceeded in the sector 8 times (out of a total of 16), including two events above 50 mSv.

-The latest statistics published by IRSN in December 2008 show relative stability of the populations subject to dosimetric monitoring since 2000 (see diagrams 1 and 2).
-However, the collective dose, consisting of the sum of the individual doses, has been falling (about -50%) since 1996 at a time when the populations monitored have grown by about 20%.
-The optimisation approach implemented by the nuclear licensees during the 1990s is no doubt the explanation for this positive trend (see diagrams 3 and 4).
+The latest statistics published by IRSN in November 2009 show relative stability of the population subject to dosimetric monitoring since 2000 (see diagrams 2 and 3), with the figure of 300,000 individuals being reached for the first time in 2008.
+However, the collective dose, consisting of the sum of the individual doses, has been falling (about -55%) since 1996 at a time when the populations monitored have grown by about 30%.
+The optimisation approach implemented by the nuclear licensees